rioelbat/rioelbat.gihub.io/README.md

-Hi,
-Welcome to my profile on Github.
+Hi, Welcome to my page on Github. <br />
-I am a Software Engineer and also a Mentor for a hobby.
-Since graduated from Polytechnic State of Batam on 2016, i have been working across multiple companies with multiple job task start from developed a Desktop Application to assesed and analyzed vulnerabilities.
-Now, I am learning and developing an application with React, Laravel.
+My name is Rio.
+I am a software engineer and also a mentor as a hobby.
+Since graduating from the State Polytechnic of Batam in 2016, I've worked in a variety of companies on tasks ranging from developing a desktop application to assessing and analyzing vulnerabilities.
+Now I'm learning to be a Fullstack Developer using React, Laravel, and other technologies...